 Voting at General Meetings:

-Votes cast by post or electronic mail, or by telephone fax, shall be by a process where the authenticity of the vote can be verified.
+Votes cast by internet means shall be counted in real time.
+Votes shall be conducted by a process where the authenticity of the vote can be verified.

 Bylaw 5 Selection of Candidates for Member of Parliament